 Making Centenarians with a Microbiome Upgrade

 At first glance, it seems that the study implies that we can all become centenarians with a microbiome upgrade.
 Not so fast.
 For people with specific health problems, changing the gut microbiota through a fecal transplant has worked.
-However, no reliable studies have been conducted which test the effects of using fecal transplants to change the microbiome of elderly, but otherwise healthy adults.
+Moreover, a researcher extended the lifespan of middle-aged fish with a microbiome transplant from the young fish to the old ones.
+However, researchers have not conducted similar studies using fecal transplants to extend the lifespan of healthy elderly adults.

 For example, researchers have proven that a high fiber diet loaded with fruits and vegetables leads to a longer healthier life.
-Geroscientists do not know if the health benefits come from feeding our microbiome, or due to phytonutrients, or a combination of both.
+Geroscientists do not know if the health benefits come from feeding our microbiome, the phytonutrients, or a combination of both.
 My guess is the latter.
 In fact, the authors of the CCI study concluded,

 “we found that the microbiota of the elderly in this population was similar in almost all respects to that of healthy people in the same population who are scores of years younger.
 We speculate that this similarity is a consequence of an active healthy lifestyle and diet, although cause and effect cannot be ascribed in this (or any other) cross-sectional design.”

 Untested Microbiome Supplements